How To Use And Configure WordPress Widgets – Part 4

 (Turn off accessibility mode)

-Most of the widgets that you will use will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets area by plugins that you install on your site.
+Most of the widgets that you will use will either be installed by default when you create a new WordPress site, or be automatically added to your Available Widgets section by plugins that you install on your website.

-First, create a new Post and enter the content that you want to display in your sidebar area…
+First, create a new Post and enter the content that you want to display on your sidebar…

-Ensure that any images you use fit the maximum width of your sidebar section.
-Also, keep in mind that you don’t have a lot of room to add content on your blog sidebar, so keep your information concise.
+Make sure that any images you use are resized to fit the maximum width of your sidebar.
+Also, keep in mind that you don’t have a lot of room to add content on your sidebar, so keep your information concise.

-Also, don’t worry about publishing your Post – all we are after is the code of the content to be pasted into the custom sidebar widget.
+Also, don’t worry about saving your Post – all we need is to copy the content so we can paste it into your sidebar widget.

 How To Create Your Own Sidebar Widgets